Youth Justice Summit 2019: Children in the Criminal Courts

 Laura Cooper (chair), Greg Stewart, Florence Cole and Alex Temple

-There is a presumption in favour of diverting child offenders wherever possible, however, how do we ensure this happens in practice?
+How to prevent unnecessary criminalisation of children?
+There is a presumption in favour of diverting children wherever possible – how do we ensure this happens in practice.
 How to ensure decision makers consider relevant background information, the wider duties owed to children and diversionary schemes available.
+Too often children who are in the youth justice system have been excluded from school, how might this be relevant to the decision maker and how to support children accessing education.
 Where necessary, learn how to challenge decisions to prosecute.

 Jennifer Twite (chair), Claire Sands and Chris Stacey